mattermost/docs/source/install/self-managed-changelog.md

  - Run triggers and actions now provide more control over where status updates are posted throughout a run.

 #### Message Formatting Toolbar
- - The [new formatting toolbar](https://docs.mattermost.com/channels/format-messages.html#use-the-messaging-formatting-toolbar) makes markdown accessible to everyone with easy to use controls for commonly used message formatting, such as bold, headings, links, and more.
+ - The [new formatting toolbar](https://docs.mattermost.com/channels/format-messages.html#use-the-messaging-formatting-toolbar) makes Markdown accessible to everyone with easy to use controls for commonly used message formatting, such as bold, headings, links, and more.

 ### Improvements

 #### User Interface (UI)
  - For toggling the channel information in the right-hand pane, a shortcut CTRL/CMD+ALT+I was added.
  - Added an "Unread Channels" section to the channel switcher and included threads in the results.
- - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.
  - Users are no longer hidden from search results in the "Add members" modal, even if they are already members of the channel.
- - Applied new designs for the Login screen:
+ - Applied new designs for the Login screen.
-     - Default login
-     - OAuth options
-     - Custom branding
-     - MFA token
-     - Default signup
-     - OAuth options are available
-     - Custom branding is configured
-     - Email verification is enabled
- - Changed **Actions** post menu hover text to **Message Actions**.
  - Enabled the new onboarding task list for end users.
  - The legacy ``Enable post formatting`` user setting is now hidden when the Message Formatting Toolbar is enabled.
- - Updated Apps Framework to version 1.1.0 to add improved logging.

 #### Performance
  - Improved the performance of aggregate queries related to Collapsed Reply Threads.

+#### Integrations
+ - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.
+ - Changed **Actions** post menu hover text to **Message Actions**.
+ - Updated Apps Framework to version 1.1.0 to add improved logging.

 #### Administration
  - Timestamps are now enabled in the default audit configuration.